fluxcd/flagger/docs/gitbook/tutorials/contour-progressive-delivery.md

 --set prometheus.install=true
 ```

-You can also enable Slack, Discord, Rocket or MS Teams notifications, see the alerting [docs](../usage/alerting.md).
+You can also enable Slack (Webhook or API), Discord, Rocket or MS Teams notifications, see the alerting [docs](../usage/alerting.md).

 ## Bootstrap